PyMesh/PyMesh/docs/api_mesh_generation.rst

 ------------------

 In contrast with 2D, tetrahedralization in 3D is a much harder problem.
-Many algorithms tries to tackle this problem from different angles.
-No single algorithm or package standouts as the best.
+Many algorithms try to tackle this problem from different angles.
+No single algorithm or package stands out as the best.
 We therefore offer a number of different engines for our users.

 .. autofunction:: pymesh.tetrahedralize